emineysprince/emineysprince.github.io/_posts/2016-7-23-how-to-generate-more-instagram-likes-on-your-images-and-videos.md

 published: true
 ---
 ![Screen Shot 2016-07-24 at 1.37.48 AM.png]({{site.baseurl}}/images/Screen Shot 2016-07-24 at 1.37.48 AM.png)
-This is how your post will gain more likes than expected, It doen't depend on how much followers you have, how many followers likes your pictures/videos or even how many people you follow.
-Just follow me on how to make this happen.
+This is how your post will gain more likes than expected, It doen't depend on how many followers you do have, how many followers usually like your pictures/videos or even how many people you follow.
+Simply, Just follow me on how to make this happen.

 ## **Why did I think of this**
 Sometimes you may ask your self why did I think of this issue..! having more followers on your instagram account but they purely act domant upon whatever you post and share to them, is kind of boring thing, **_does this bother you too ?_** well..! here is a solution...!
 By using Gramblr Application you gonna forget this trouble for a while.